lunanfoldomics/Cinnamon-GUI/README.md

 <img src="/Images/Report.png" alt="logo" style="display:block; margin:auto; width:800px; height:auto;">

-### Detailed Workflow

-## Initialization and Logging

-The application initializes with the creation of a log file that records all activities, ensuring traceability and debugging ease.
-Real-time notifications keep users informed about the status and progress of their tasks.

-## Dataset Loading and Preprocessing

-Users upload a dataset in pickle format.
-The dataset is loaded into memory, normalized, and reshaped for further processing.
-Additionally, a classes file can be uploaded to define the classes used in the dataset, aiding in accurate labeling and classification.

-## Model Loading and Summary

-Users can upload a pre-trained model, and the application extracts the model path from the log file.
-The loaded model's architecture is summarized and displayed in a tabular format, providing insights into the structure and parameters of each layer.

-## Annotation Processing and Dataset Creation

-The application integrates with Labelme, allowing users to define regions of interest and label cells in specimen images.
-Uploaded image and annotation files are processed to extract cells, classify them, and create a new dataset.
-This process is optimized to handle images in memory, minimizing disk usage.

-## Model Training

-Users can configure various parameters for model training, including data augmentation settings.
-The application trains the model while displaying real-time progress.
-Early stopping and learning rate reduction techniques are employed to optimize training.
-Upon completion, the trained model and log file are saved to disk, and training plots are generated on-demand.

-## Evaluation and Analysis

-Users can select images to display along with their predicted classes.
-Feature mapping plots can be generated to visualize model activations.
-The application generates detailed reports of predicted and actual class counts, which are displayed dynamically within the application.

 ## User Interface

 The user interface, built with Shiny components, provides a responsive and interactive experience.
 Images and plots are generated dynamically using base64 encoding, ensuring efficient memory usage and performance.
 - **Dynamic UI Components**: The user interface is built using Shiny components, providing a responsive and interactive experience.
 - **Image and Plot Display**: The application dynamically generates and displays images and plots using base64 encoding, ensuring efficient memory usage and performance.

 ### Installation